vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 appetite for my second meal of the day.
 There was a brief period where I was feeling particularly crappy, though it didn't last too long.

+## Next few days

+On 2024-07-22, I was mostly fine but did experience slight discomfort off and on, and more pronounced discomfort a few times.

 ## Current learnings

 I don't think it is wise to avoid this sort of situation